 This is particularly important when it comes to teams that are mixed, with some team members being remote and some in-office.
-Often, Laurel Farrer pointed out, this can create conflict and the way to circumvent that is that when you go remote, go all in as a team.
+Often, Laurel Farrer pointed out, this can create conflict -- especially when it comes to conducting team meetings.
+The way to circumvent that is when you go remote, go all in as a team.
 “The first step is to standardize your tools and processes so that they are the same tools and processes regardless of whether you're working from home, on the road, or in the office.”

 2. Focus on work output, not the appearance of working.

 All the panelists cautioned against setting up remote work systems if leadership or managers have not bought in.
 If leadership isn’t all in, the remote worker will suffer for it.

 When it comes to remote culture having a negative impact on productivity, the panelists agreed it was a “misguided” conception.
 In fact, said Nassim, the way people think of remote workers -- as not working as hard because they’re not in the office -- is something remote workers are always worrying about.
 “You always have that nagging feeling of having to overcompensate for,” he said.
 “You could exit the office and you always end up working way more and burning yourself out way more than if you were in the office.”

 The problem, said Laurel, is that, “Everybody understands the perks of remote, they’ve heard about the benefits and that would be great, but it's just not for my team because of productivity.”
 Of course, this is partly based on how companies think of productivity. “[Often] productivity is based on a sense that when people come to the office and they are in the office, that is productivity.
 They can hear the phones ringing, they can see the cubicles and that's productivity.”

 “If you’re dealing with the leadership team and they're saying, look, we be able to see people to feel that they're doing something.
 You don't have a remote work problem, you have a trust problem,” added Katie.